elireiner/react-boilerplate/README.md

 7. Add a an env file with `touch .env.local`
 8. Add an api key in env.local
 9. Update readme file
+10. Add react-router-dom to be able to use `Link` with `npm install --save react-router-dom`